Kawartha Lakes Railway: Route

 Originally built by the Ontario and Quebec Railway, which was leased by the CPR for 99 years, the Havelock Subdivision originally began at Glen Tay.
 In fact, the mile posts on this route are still measured in miles from Glen Tay.
 The section between Glen Tay and Havelock was abandoned in stages until the present mileage remains: Mile 90.8 near Havelock westward to Mile 182.4 which is the junction with the CP Belleville Sub at Kennedy in Toronto.
 The Nephton Subdivision extends from Mile 94.4 west of Havelock to Blue Mountain, a distance of twenty track miles.
 Crews are based at Havelock and Peterborough.
-Havelock crews run trains to Toronto Agincourt Yard and return (Train 90/91 now known as T07/08) as well as to Blue Mountain via Nephton and back.
+Havelock crews run trains to Toronto Agincourt Yard and return (formally Train 90/91 and later T07/08 now known as H07/08) as well as to Blue Mountain via Nephton and back.
 The railway primarily serves the nepheline syenite mines owned by Unimin Canada at Blue Mountain and Nephton.
 This line also served the former 3M plant east of Havelock.
 Other customers are served by Peterborough-based crews including Quaker Oats, Canadian General Electric, and formerly United Canadian Malt, Kingdon Lumber/TIM-BR MART, and Poly Tubes receives plastic pellets by rail within the City of Peterborough.
 Waste product from Quaker Oats is also offloaded at Harper road and elevated into trucks for use in wood stove pellet production.
 As well, Cavan Agri Products receives carloads of grain, feed, and potash at Cavan.